swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Upgrade path

 Due to the source breaking changes needed for the `/.../` syntax, it will be introduced in Swift 6 mode.
 However, projects will be able to adopt it earlier by using the compiler flag `-enable-regex-literals`.
-Note this does not affect the extended syntax `#/.../#`, which will be usable immediately.
+Note this does not affect the extended literal `#/.../#`, which will be usable immediately.

 ### Named typed captures